knightedcodemonkey/duel/README.md

 `tsc` is asymmetric: `import.meta` globals fail in a CJS-targeted build, but CommonJS globals like `__filename`/`__dirname` pass when targeting ESM, causing runtime errors in the compiled output.
 See [TypeScript#58658](https://github.com/microsoft/TypeScript/issues/58658).
 Use `--mode` to mitigate:

 - `--mode globals` [rewrites module globals](https://github.com/knightedcodemonkey/module/blob/main/docs/globals-only.md#rewrites-at-a-glance).
 - `--mode full` adds syntax lowering _in addition to_ the globals rewrite.
-TS goes through globals-only pre-processing before `tsc` (so declaration emit stays correct), while JS/JSX and the dual CJS rewrite path are fully lowered.
+TS sources use globals-only transformation before `tsc` to keep declaration emit correct, while JS/JSX and the dual CJS rewrite path are fully lowered.
 See the [mode matrix](docs/mode-matrix.md) for details.

 ```json
 "scripts": {